roverbird/superdash/README.md

 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests to help improve this project.

+## User Cases

+This dashboards is used [here](https://frelih.org/polona/stranka-resnica-evropski-parlament-2024-kje-podpis/)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.